fazunigan/babyshower/README.md

 npm install && npm run prod # Install and setup node modules
 ```

-To ease of deploy and installation on a production environment, we recommend you to use services like AWS ElasticBeanstalk or Laravel Forge.
+To ease of deploy and installation on a production environment, i recommend you to use services like AWS ElasticBeanstalk or Laravel Forge.

 ## Testing and CI/CD